Matt-Schmitz/InvestiGut/README.md

 ## Database Creation

 > [!TIP]
-> A premade database is automatically downloaded in the instructions above.
-This step is only necessary to create a custom database.
+> A premade database is automatically downloaded when following the instructions above.
+The steps below are only necessary to create a custom database.

 1. Clone the repository.
 ```bash